matt765/git-sandbox/CONTRIBUTING.md

-# Contributing Guide
+# Contributing guide

 Hi there! 👋 Thanks for checking out this project.
-Every form of contribution is valuable — whether it’s sharing ideas, supporting development, or helping with translations.
+Every form of contribution is valuable.
 Below are the main ways to get involved:

 ## 1. Share Feedback and Ideas 💡